zran-nz/help/main/zoom.md

   - Teachers can enable passcode and waiting room options- which means students will be required to enter passcode (5-digit Classcipe session code)
 - Teachers will be able to approve students as they join the Zoom meeting.
   - The link to the Zoom meeting is not visible until a student joins the Classcipe Zoom meeting

+# Creating Unit Plan, Tasks, Video and PD content
+## How to buy content from Classcipe library
+# Teaching with interactive slides
+# Publishing teaching resources
+# Launching workshops
+# Setting your account
+Managing your school